Adding MX records to Bluehost

 You can leave any other CNAME records you have for your domain where they are.

-When you are finished, it should look like this (with your actual domain name in place of yourdomain.com)
+When you are finished, it should look similar to this:

 bhcname.png